TUMLWE/PAL/docs/source/user_guide.rst

 Develop/Deploy
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Through this tab it is possible to define the main applications for each layer mentioned in the previous chapter.
-The uppermost part of the tab (highlighted in red in Figure:XX) can be used to either load a project or create a new one:
+Through the Develop/Deploy tab it is possible to define the main applications for each layer.
+A sketch of the GUI for the example project "met_mast_reader" is shown in the Figure below

 .. image:: images/paldd_1.png
    :width: 1000